ronnierap/kreate-kube/README.md

 kreate.cli(demo_app)
 ```
+The `kreate.AppStructure('demo')` command will create all components, described in a
+`demo-app-structure.yaml` file with configuration/tuning from several config files,

-The kreate py script can load config file(s), such as:
+that can be load automatically, such as:
 - `kreate-defaults.yaml`: default files for all kreate templates in kreate package
 - `demo-app-struct.yaml`: high level application definition
 - `demo-prd-values.yaml`: specific values for the prd (production) environment
+All these files are automatically loaded based on the application name (demo)
+and the environment variable (prd)

 ### demo-app-structure.yaml
 The structure file is a yaml describing in a high level which resources